wangziblake/CardioMM_MMCMR-427K/README.md

 ## MMCMR-427K database (still under construction ...)
+Data availability: All used public datasets are available on their websites, including https://github.com/CmrxRecon, https://ocmr.info, and https://www.ukbiobank.ac.uk.
+For UK Biobank, the imaging data and non-imaging participant characteristics are available to approved researchers via a standard application process at http://www.ukbiobank.ac.uk/register-apply.
+Besides, most of the real-world CMR datasets from our collection are publicly available now.
+A small portion of real-world CMR datasets cannot be fully released publicly due to data agreements and privacy regulations and may be requested from the last corresponding author upon reasonable inquiry.

 ## CardioMM framework (still under construction ...)
 The training and testing codes of CardioMM are released here.